Glorfindel

 Glorfindel (/sjn/) is a fictional character in J. R. R. Tolkien's Middle-earth legendarium.
 He is a member of the Noldor, one of the three groups of High Elves.
 The character and his name, which means "blond" or "golden-haired", were among the first created for what would become part of his Middle-earth legendarium in 1916–17, beginning with the initial draft of The Fall of Gondolin.
 His name indicates his hair as a mark of his distinction, as the Noldor were generally dark-haired.
 A character of the same name appears in the first book of The Lord of the Rings, The Fellowship of the Ring, which takes place in Middle-earth's Third Age.
 Within the story, he is depicted as a powerful Elf-lord who could withstand the Nazgûl, wraith-like servants of Sauron, and holds his own against some of them single-handedly.
 Glorfindel and a version of the story of the Fall of Gondolin appear in The Silmarillion, posthumously published in 1977.

 In later writings, Tolkien explored Glorfindel's backstory in various material relating to the First Age of Middle-earth.
 He worked out how both characters named Glorfindel could be one and the same, something not evident from the published version of The Lord of the Rings; the question has been debated by scholars.
 The incremental changes made to Glorfindel's character, most notably the introduction of the theme of reincarnation, as part of the ongoing development of Tolkien's legendarium have been analysed by scholars.

-In Peter Jackson's 2001 live-action film The Lord of the Rings: The Fellowship of the Ring, Glorfindel's role of rescuing Frodo from the pursuing Nazgûl by lending his horse is given to the elf-woman Arwen.
+In Peter Jackson's 2001 live-action film The Lord of the Rings: The Fellowship of the Ring, Glorfindel's role of rescuing Frodo from the pursuing Nazgûl by lending his horse is given to the elf Arwen.
 He has also featured in various video games.